 Treatment for dizziness

-depends on the cause of your dizziness.
-You may need medicines to decrease your dizziness or nausea.
+depends on the cause.
+Your healthcare provider may give you oxygen or medicines to decrease your dizziness and nausea.
+He may also refer you to a specialist.
 You may need to be admitted to the hospital for treatment.

 Manage your symptoms:

 - Do not drive or operate heavy machinery when you are dizzy.